-3.2.6.2 GROUNDWATER
+3.2.5.2 GROUNDWATER

 No impacts to groundwater or groundwater wells are expected due to the Proposed Action.
+Table 2 outlines all site-specific requirements regarding setbacks to groundwater, which is at least six feet (ARM 17.50, subchapter 8).

 The Montana Bureau of Mines and Geology's Ground Water Information Center (GWIC) is DEQ's reference for well data in Montana.
-All wells located within one mile of the Site and documented by GWIC when this Final EA was written were considered.
-Any well not documented in GWIC is not included in this Final EA, but if wells are proven to be within setbacks, the Site's boundaries would be adjusted to maintain the setbacks.
+All wells located within one mile of the Site and documented by GWIC when this EA was written were considered.
+Any well not documented in GWIC is not included in this EA, but if the project is approved and wells are later proven to be within setbacks, the Site's boundaries would be adjusted to maintain the setbacks.